-The CWMF operates two application rounds per financial year.
+One application round of the CWMF is being delivered for the 2025/2026 financial year.
 Key upcoming dates are listed in the table below.
 Any changes will be announced on the OVA website.

 The State War Memorials Committee may make grants outside this schedule as circumstances require.